The Reception of Jews in China during World War II

 Participants will present their research projects for intensive workshop discussion among participants, workshop leaders, and other invited respondents.
 Part of the program will be devoted to acquainting participants with the Museum’s archival resources.
 The program will be led by Professor David Engel, the Maurice Greenberg Professor of Holocaust Studies, Professor and Chair of Hebrew and Judaic Studies, and Professor of History at New York University.

-Several sessions of the workshop will be open to the local academic and museum community.
 Simultaneous translation between Chinese and English will be provided.